Gfreedoms/ScTest/README.md

 ## Frequently Asked Questions

-Ask your question at the Mendix Community Mendix forum
+Ask your question at the Mendix Community Mendix <a href="https://forum.mendixcloud.com/index4.html">forum</a>